Yesferal/HornsApp-Android-DI/README.md

  val description: String = container.resolve(params = Parameters("Description: Inserting value as Parameter"))
  ```

- Now you're ready to include & use HADA library into your project!
+ Now you're ready to include & use Hadi library into your project!

  ## Demo Projects
  In this Repository you have an Android Demo that explain how to use it.